Tough Questions And Real Drinks: YES or NO | Isabel Brown

 Put your knowledge of your friends and family to the test.

-Any other place that you can get them.
+Go to dailywire.com slash shop or order yours today, any other place that you can get them.

-Go to DailyWire.com slash shop.
+Go to dailywire.com/slash shop.

-Okay, yes or no.
+Get yes or no.

 The game and the conspiracy expansion pack today.

-The moon landing is really in there.
+So the moon landing is really in there.

-Um, my husband is moon landing pills.
+My husband is moon landing pill.

 I don't know that I am moon landing pills.